| Slaveholders Listed on this Page

 Notes: Advertised for sale in February 1818.
 Text of advertisement:

 A Negro Woman 46 years of age, a slave for life, she is a good plain cook, and understands well, washing, ironing and scrubbing; she has a remarkable strong constitution, and can undergo great fatigue.
 She is well provided with clothes, and is fond of young children.
-Enquire of

 J. W. SKELTON.